kristopolous/timeline-heatmap/README.md

 $ ./vips.sh
 ```

-You may have to tweak it depending on how many zoom-levels you generate
+You may have to tweak it depending on how many zoom-levels you generate.

 ## Step 6: You're actually done
 Open up `index.html` and you'll get something like mine [over here](https://9ol.es/map).
 This serves completely statically, so you can just do something like